-Passover begins at sundown on Saturday, March 27 and ends at sundown on Sunday, April 4th, 2021.
+Passover begins at sundown on Friday, April 15 and ends at sundown on Saturday, April 23.
 Most people host seders on the first two nights of the holiday.
 There is also a tradition in many North African Jewish communities of celebrating Mimouna after the end of Passover.
 Families gather and mark the return to eating chametz (leavened bread).

 Why does Passover arrive on different dates every year?

 It can be a bit confusing trying to figure out the Jewish calendar for holidays, until you realize that Jews, in fact, use a different calendar than the Gregorian one used throughout most of the world, though not exclusively.
 Essentially, Jews double dip, using the Gregorian calendar for secular affairs and sticking to the Jewish one for all dates related to Jewish holidays and other religious events, as well as national Israeli holidays.

 To clarify, the Jewish calendar is lunar rather than solar, not an uncommon phenomenon in the context of the ancient world.
 In Biblical times, in fact, the start of each new month had to be officially determined in the Sanhedrin, or Jewish high court, in Jerusalem based on the testimony of witnesses who could give testimony of having observed the new, crescent moon (coinciding with what Jewish astronomers knew would be the right date).
 These witnesses were even cross-examined to make sure they had, indeed, seen the new moon, meaning a new month could be officially declared and sanctified!
 In those days, the message would be spread from Jerusalem outwards.
 This is why for the majority of Jewish holidays, two days are celebrated in the Diaspora where only one is celebrated within Israel.
 This practice was instituted by Diaspora Jews so they would not unwittingly miss the proper day to celebrate holidays should the declaration of the new month tarry in reaching them.